-This technet article provides a procedural approach to migrate clustered services and applications from one multi node cluster to another.
+This technet article provides a procedural approach to migrate clustered services and applications from one multi-node cluster to another.

-Covers new topics in Failover Clustering which offers high availability and scalability to application workloads such as Microsoft Exchange Server, Hyper-V, Microsoft SQL Server, and custom built applications.
+Covers new topics in Failover Clustering which offers high availability and scalability to application workloads such as Microsoft Exchange Server, Hyper-V, Microsoft SQL Server, and custom-built applications.

-Multi Site failover clusters may require some fine tuning for optimum performance.
+Multi-Site failover clusters may require some fine-tuning for optimum performance.
 The goal is to minimize any downtime experienced by clients, and this can be impacted by how fast DNS replication occurs and how quickly clients query DNS information for updates.
 This article shows how to adjust heartbeat and DNS settings for optimization.

 Failover Cluster monitoring settings may differ from business case to business case.
-This article take a look at some best practices for configuring failover settings in a cluster network, and what the pros and cons are of each approach.
+This article takes a look at some best practices for configuring failover settings in a cluster network, and what the pros and cons are of each approach.